Leftover Thanksgiving Sandwich

 ¼ cup red bell pepper, seeded and diced

-1 small jalapeƱo pepper, seeded and minced
+small 1 small jalapeƱo pepper, seeded and minced

 1 tbsp. honey